Parisaroozgarian/ListOfNum/README.md

 print(type(C))
 C.show()

 ## Explanation
-1- Initialization: Create two lists, A and B, each with 5 elements.
+1. Initialization: Create two lists, A and B, each with 5 elements.
-2- Set Elements: Modify specific elements in both lists.
+2. Set Elements: Modify specific elements in both lists.
-3- Show List: Display the contents of list B.
+3. Show List: Display the contents of list B.
-4- Add Lists: Create a new list C by adding corresponding elements of A and B.
+4. Add Lists: Create a new list C by adding corresponding elements of A and B.
-5- Display Result: Show the contents of the resultant list C.
+5. Display Result: Show the contents of the resultant list C.

 ## Getting Started
 To get started, clone this repository and run the provided example code to see how the class and its methods work.

-sh
-Copy code
 git clone https://github.com/yourusername/your-repo-name.git
 cd your-repo-name
 python your-script-name.py

 Replace yourusername, your-repo-name, and your-script-name with your actual GitHub username, repository name, and the name of your Python script, respectively.